As summarized in Table 1, there are three weight training programs for women.

 Balancing the exercises

-When designing long-term training programs, you must select exercises that promote appropriate strength balances between opposing muscle groups.
-The reason is that if opposing muscle groups have significantly different strengths, the risk of sustaining injuries and developing problems related to muscle tightness, joint instability, and posture will be increased.
+When designing long-term training programs that will be repeated over and over, you must select exercises that promote appropriate strength balances between opposing muscle groups.
+The reason is that if opposing muscle groups develop significantly different strengths, the risk of sustaining injuries and developing problems related to muscle tightness, joint instability, and posture will be increased.

-In order to encourage the right balances between opposing muscle groups, I followed the muscle-strength balance ratios recommended by the International Fitness Professionals Association (IFPA; Table 3).
+In order to reduce your likelihood of developing imbalances using my programs, I designed the programs in accordance with the muscle strength balance ratios recommended by the International Fitness Professionals Association (IFPA; Table 4).

 The strategy that I used was to: